Home » exertional sickling

 A helpful compilation of statistics on concussions, exercise-induced asthma, exertional heat illness, sudden cardiac arrest, exertional sickling, use of steroids and dietary supplements, and cervical spine injury collected by the National Athletic Trainers' Association.

-With spring sports seasons in full swing and preparation for summer sports participation and training around the corner, the National Athletic Trainers' Association (NATA) re-released today its Inter-Association Task Force Consensus Statement guidelines on sickle cell trait and the athlete.
+With the summer sports season in full swing and preparation for fall sports participation and training around the corner, it's time to revisit the guidelines for athletes with sickle cell trait.

 Exertional Sickling: Serious But Survivable If Prompt Action Taken